-"School" refers to-means an organizational structure designed to facilitate student learning.
-This could include an individual school or a combination of public schools buildings with one administration, either of which inclusive of outdoor recreation areas, paths, and facilities, and could include learning opportunities both within and outside of school buildings and school day.
-It also includes career technical centers, as specified in 16 V.S.A.
-Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or SU/SD.
+and outside of school buildings and school day.
+It also includes career technicalCTE centers, as specified in 16 V.S.A.
+Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or SU/SD supervisory union or supervisory district.
 Where the context suggests that a "school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
 School includes a technical center.